kataras/jwt/README.md

 ## Token Pair

 A Token pair helps us to handle refresh tokens.
 It is a structure which holds both Access Token and Refresh Token.
 Refresh Token is long-live and access token is short-live.
 The server sends both of them at the first contact.
 The client uses the access token to access an API.
 The client can renew its access token by hitting a special REST endpoint to the server.
-The server verifies the refresh token and the access token which should return `ErrExpired`, if it's expired or going to be expired in some time from now (`Leeway`), and renders a new generated token to the client.
-There are countless resources online if you want to learn more.
+The server verifies the refresh token and **optionally** the access token which should return `ErrExpired`, if it's expired or going to be expired in some time from now (`Leeway`), and renders a new generated token to the client.
+There are countless resources online and different kind of methods for using a refresh token.
 This `jwt` package offers just a helper structure which holds both the access and refresh tokens and it's ready to be sent and received to and from a client.

 ```go
 type ClientClaims struct {